Heart Attack to 10K (part 4.25) - Life changes

 My discharge was delayed as every time the nurses tried to replace my dressing one wound kept bleeding no matter what they tried, eventually leading to a call to Dr Queshi for advice after he had just landed in some far off land!
 Some sort of compression device was strapped around my body to apply pressure on my groin and this solved the problem so I could go home (though still very wary about any sudden movements).
 I must also thank my son-in-law, Shafique, who had returned to pick me up that morning, but was kept waiting most of the day while they attempted to stop the bleeding and had to excuse himself from a full days work.
 All this cost just a mere £6,769.00 but I did get a nice private room with en-suite and a TV ... but I think the next time, without the insurance, might have to it done on the NHS!

-I took rest of the year (well, the last week before Christmas) off work to recover but after just 7 days flipped back into AFib and was admitted into Wycombe hospital for a cardioversion.
+I took rest of the year (well, the last week before the Christmas break) off work to recover but after just 7 days flipped back into AFib and was admitted into Wycombe hospital for a cardioversion.
 While being assessed I realised I had forgotten that morning's anti-coagulation which meant the cardioversion couldn't be carried out for at least another 4 weeks, due to the risk of a stroke - I felt a right idiot!

 Instead of a cardioversion, I restarted back on Amiodarone again and within 4 days reverted back to a normal sinus rhythm.
 Though I really dislike this drug with a passion I have admit it is very effective, though again it is not a long term solution and at the end of my 3 month blanking period was put on a half dose.